Skip to main content

 You may view our employee directory on the LADBS website to look up your plan checker contact information.

 Only standard solar pv permits currently qualify for online plan check and permit service.
 See Information Bulletin P/GI 2014-027 for more details.
-You will find a copy of this bulletin here.

 You may submit your plans at any of our three office plan check counters located at Metro, Van Nuys, and WLA Building and Safety offices.